How to Select the Right Weight at the Gym

 I do encourage you to log this somewhere though.
 I can't even remember what I had for lunch yesterday, let alone what weight I used for bent over rows at the gym last week.
 Track it on your phone in the notes app, or go old-school and use a physical notebook.

 A lot of fitness apps (should) allow you to track this as well.
 In my WRK app for instance, you can log all your stats for easy recall.
 We also repeat workouts within a cycle, so that you can easily try and beat your last session (this is also the best way to actually get stronger).
 Muscle confusion is important, but too much variation can lead to injury.

 This is our job!
 If you aren't sure where you should be at, grab a trainer from your gym and ask them.

 The reason most programs won't tell you want weights to use is because it's HIGHLY personal.
 Some people are naturally great at rows, some are great at pressing, it's all individual so will require some experimenting on your part.

 It's also important to listen to your body and honor your daily energy levels.
 You don't have to push it to 11 every day, but only you can make that judgement call.

 I love challenging women to lift heavier, so feel free to drop a comment below, send me an email, or DM me on Instagram, however you want.
 This is literally my favorite part of working with women.

 I really truly believe that lifting weights is important.
 It will help you age with grace and avoid developing weird imbalances from sitting all day.
 It will help you lose weight and IS how you tone up (you can't tone fat, you have to build muscle).
 And it will also help you feel capable, independent and strong (or badass, whichever word you prefer).

 So get to the gym and select YOUR right weights.

-***If you need some exercise inspiration, try my WRK app for free!
+***If you need some exercise inspiration, sign up for my WRK app!
 In it you will find smart programming, the ability to log all of your stats, and if you have any questions you can send me a direct note with in-app messaging.
 Click below to get started!***